data-dependent/osrs-guides/skilling.md

 In this version of 3t fishing, on **Tick 1**, we also cut a fish in client input to produce more food to eat and some cooking experience.
 We also start interacting with the fishing spot on **Tick 1** rather than on **Tick 2**, even though either would work.
 An interesting variant of this method includes one more action: we pick up a fish on **Tick 1** (by interacting with a ground fish) then start interacting with the fishing spot on **Tick 2**.
 The result of this is that we have more fish to cut, giving more cooking experience.

 Some food items add two ticks to the skilling tick rather than three ticks.
 A typical example of this kind of food is karambwans.
 This shorter delay can be used to our advantage to skill faster.
-We can't using karambwans to 2t skill since they can only be eaten at most once every three ticks.
+We can't use karambwans to 2t skill since they can only be eaten at most once every three ticks.
 However, we can use karambwans to extend 3t fishing into 2.5t fishing, where we alternate between getting a roll in three ticks and a roll in two ticks.

 <div style="text-align:center"><img src="https://i.imgur.com/hAIRd8S.gif" alt='2.5t barb fishing' width=500>